 Report

 Wiped voting machines can be found on online shopping platforms such as eBay, possibly to recover some election costs.
 We tore apart a used WinVote and iVotronic for forensic analysis.
-Although we did not discover any groundbreaking security flaws, this phenomenon remains deeply concerning.
-Covered in UMich News.
+Our work was covered by UMich News.

 Coursework